ghores/TodoAppMVP/README.md

 # ToDolist App With Kotlin
-A simple ToDo Task Manager App made in Kotlin using xml and RoomDb and MVVM and Hilt
+A simple toDo task manager app made in Kotlin using xml and RoomDb and MVVM and Hilt

 The technologies used in this project consist of: